orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Number`.

-Set number of decimals displayed in floating point numbers. items.
+Set number of decimals displayed in floating-point numbers.
 (Default is `2`)

 ```js
 module.exports = {